xshen796/ENIGMA_mdd_prs/script/PREP_PRS/Calculate_PRS.md

 #### Plink-format genetic data

-Find plink-format genetic data.
 At least three files should be included with suffixes: .bim, .bed, .fam.

 #### Phenotype file

-Create a dummy file with the .bim file for genetic data.
+Create a dummy file with the .bim file.
 Use command given below.

 ``` bash
 Rscript util/create_dummypheno.R <.bim file location>